Released in:

 Longyan deals Thermal Ballistic damage.

-The only other operative who deals Thermal Ballistic damage is, you guessed it: Bubu - The Geomancer.
+The only other operative who deals respectable Thermal Ballistic damage is, you guessed it: Bubu - The Geomancer.

 Bubu has been slowly powercrept in the many many patches since her introduction, and Longyan does comfortably out-dps Bubu.